Catallactic/catallactic-site/docs/whitepaper.md

 ### 4.2.
 Token Allocation Concepts

+In order to design every stage of the value chain, we must assign a portion of the whole token units to every stage.
 Allocation is an allotment of tokens or equity, that may be earned, purchased, or set aside for a certain investor, team, group, organization, or other related entity.

 Typically, the issuer will split the token into different groups and allocate a certain amount of tokens to each group.
 The way tokens are allocated must align with the project's long-term goals.